Scores Page (Gradebook)

 10. Select Choose Files.
 Choose the CSV File to upload and click Open.

-11. Three new sections appear.
+11. Four sections will appear.
 Section 2, Preview file, displays a preview of the file selected.
 Make sure this is the correct file.

 12. Click the drop down menu in section 3, Match Identifier, and select the column in the CSV file that corresponds to students’ Net IDs (or BYU ID or email addresses if used).